mwakitrevor146-prog/machine-learning-projects/README.md

 # machine-learning-projects
-my learning projects on coursera about machine learning i was working on implementing backward elimination first
+my learning projects on coursera about machine learning i was working on implementing feature selection